Phileosopher/commonplace/addiction.md

 - Addicts will congregate together in [groups](groups-member.md) that endorse each other and share in the experience of consuming the substance.
 - They'll frequently form [myths and lore](stories.md) around their substance that justify parts of their lifestyle.
 Some will be [theories](logic.md) that dismiss [human error](humanity.md), while others will validate the ethical qualities of the substance.
 [Group leaders](groups-small.md) will propagate those myths as fact.

+The clearest indication that an addict is simply waiting for another dose of their substance (as opposed to becoming sober) is that they will practice self-discipline for a time, but won't work to build [habits](habits.md) that permanently improve themselves.

+An addict is revealed when they are exposed again to their substance after a sustained period without it.

+- The addict will relapse and throw out what they've worked on, while the sober-minded will resist the substance.
+- The addict will try to exert control toward that substance, then become very [angry](mind-feelings-anger.md) when they don't get the substance they wanted.

 The hope of something is usually far less than its likelihood, so an addict will naturally push out almost everything else that isn't a means to or part of their substance.
 They'll continue investing more and more into fulfilling the subsance until they start destroying other [components of living well](goodlife.md):

 - [Social status](power-influence.md) and [relationships with others](people-4_friends.md)
 - Laws of reality like [diminishing return](results.md) or [others' evil intentions](morality-evil.md)
 - Any [realistic chance](trust.md) they'd actually *get* their substance in the long-term

-Even when someone hates a substance (like most late-stage addicts do), its power comes from how it fulfills needs, and any combination of few base sensations drive *all* substance abuse:
+Even when someone hates a substance (like most late-stage addicts do), its power comes from how it creates [certainty](certainty.md), and any combination of few "certain" sensations drive *all* substance abuse:

 - Have a quick [thrill](mind-feelings-happiness-perma.md).
 - The need for [new experiences](unknown.md).